chadgoding-ping/Solution-WorkForce/README.md

 The Authentication Experience is controlled by setting the `Extended Properties` on the Application.

 Authentication API
-* HTML Form with LIP --> AuthN API Explorer
+* HTML Form --> AuthN API Explorer

 ### Extended Properties
 * `Basic` (Plain HTML Form --> PingID)